JordanJTY/hotelWeb_Angular-Spring/README.md

   - **I3.2**.
 You will be able to book an apartment.
   - **I3.3**.
 You will be able to see all the reservations you have made.
     - **I3.3.1**.
 You will be able to delete or edit your reservations depending on whether you have your reservation that day or not.
+    - **I3.3.2**.
+You will also be able to get an invoice of that reservation with the calculated price.
   - **I3.4**.
 You will be able to log out.
 - **I4**.
 As a administrator, you will be able to see the second main interface.
   - **I4.1**.
 You will be able to add new types of apartments.
   - **I4.2**.
 You will be able to edit or delete existing apartment types.
   - **I4.3**.
 You will be able to see all the reservations of all users.
     -**I4.3.1**.
 You will be able to delete user reservations.
+  - **I4.4** You will be able to click one of the three buttons to get a report for that case.

 #### Actions:

 - **A1**.
 User actions will be accompanied by comments and notifications when they are performed.
 - **A2**.
 When entering data in the form, it is validated that the information is entered correctly, notifying the user if there is an error.
+- **A3**.
+User Actions will be supported sometimes with a sound when it's needed.

 #### Validations: